Vegan Pumpkin Spice Banana Bread

 - Preheat the oven to 350°F. Line a 1-pound (8 ½ x 4 ½-inch) loaf pan with parchment paper, letting it fold over the sides for easier removal.

-- In the bowl of a stand mixer fitted with the paddle attachment (or using a hand mixer), add the coconut oil, dark brown sugar, cane sugar, and bananas.
-Mix on low until the sugar and coconut oil is combined, you may still see chunks of bananas.
+- Mix on low using a hand mixer until the sugar and coconut oil is combined, you may still see chunks of bananas, that’s okay.

 - Bake for 1 hour and 15 minutes, or until a toothpick inserted in the center comes out clean.
 Allow to cool completely in the baking pan.